loopandlearn/news/docs/index.md

 ## Reminder for Loop Browser Builders

-You need to manually build your Loop app once a month.
+You need to manually build your *Loop* app once a month.
 (We still don't know why.
-Only Loop is automatically disabling itself after each manual build.)
+Only the *Loop* app is automatically disabling itself after each manual build.)

 Go to Actions for your GitHub fork (example below is for docs-test username)

 * [https://github.com/docs-test/LoopWorkspace/actions](https://github.com/docs-test/LoopWorkspace/actions)

-* Build Loop -> Enable Workflow -> Run Workflow
+* `Build Loop` -> Enable Workflow -> Run Workflow

-Let's keep those Loop apps working over the holidays!
+Let's keep those *Loop* apps working over the holidays!

 - - -